edurbrito/revdown-cli/README.md

 `revdown yourmarkdownfile.md`

+6. Follow all the instructions until it finishes the presentation generation

-6. Open in your favorite browser the `yourmarkdownfile.html` file that was created
+7. Open in your favorite browser the `yourmarkdownfile.html` file that was created

 ## Test